Diabetes and Stroke – What’s the link?

 - Eating a healthy diet: Consuming a healthy and nutritious diet reduces the risk of heart diseases and stroke.
 Foods that are less oily, , fruits, vegetables, whole grains and healthy fat can be added to your everyday diet.
 These foods are otherwise called heart healthy foods and help to prevent cholesterol and so the stroke.

 - Quitting smoking: Smoking causes many serious issues in the body.
 One needs to mandatorily quit smoking to prevent heart related problems, especially stroke.
-It also reduces the risk of getting affected by diseases associated with cholesterol, COPD, cancer, etc.
+It also reduces the risk of getting affected by diseases associated with cholesterol, Chronic Obstructive Pulmonary Disease, cancer, etc.

 - Exercising everyday: Daily exercise is a must for people having diabetes.
 It not only reduces the risk of getting a stroke but also keeps the body healthy .
 Exercising also helps to maintain the weight and reduces the risk of becoming obese, which is essential for diabetic patients.